breandan/kotlingrad/README.md

 ### Notation

-Kotlin𝛁 operators are [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function), which take at most two inputs and return a single output, all of which are functions with the same numerical type, and whose shape is denoted using superscript in the rightmost column below.
+Kotlin∇ operators are [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function), which take at most two inputs and return a single output, all of which are functions with the same numerical type, and whose shape is denoted using superscript in the rightmost column below.

 |             Math<sup>&dagger;</sup>             |             Infix             |              Prefix              |     Postfix<sup>&Dagger;</sup>      |                                            Operator Type Signature                                         |
 |:-----------------------------------------------:|:-----------------------------:|:--------------------------------:|:-----------------------------------:|:----------------------------------------------------------------------------------------------------------:|